 Next, it’s a common misconception that vitamin C prevents the common cold.
 Now although vitamin C may not keep you from catching a cold, taking 600 to 800 milligrams of it may decrease the severity and length of cold symptoms.

-Best vitamin C supplement for immunity: When it comes to the best vitamins for immunity, look for esterified vitamin C, which binds ascorbic acid to fatty acids in order to enhance absorption.
-Air Patrol uses this highly absorbable form of vitamin C so you can feel confident your body keeps what it needs.
+Best vitamin C supplements for immunity: Esterified vitamin C, which binds ascorbic acid to fatty acids in order to enhance absorption, is included in Air Patrol.
+This highly absorbable form of vitamin C will allow you to feel confident that your body keeps what it needs.

 All vitamins and minerals play a role in your overall well-being.
 Your body needs a certain amount of each of the essential nutrients to function optimally.